 If you’re working with gloves, bats, balls, and other gear that clutters your garage, corner space is an absolute must.

-Try to figure out a way to use the four corners in the room before anything else (unless you have cupboards or ceiling space).
+Try to figure out a way to use the room’s four corners before anything else (unless you have cupboards or ceiling space).

 The corners work so well for storing balls in your garage because they’re protected from two sides rather than just one.